bennyqp/artificial-inspiration/README.md

 In the second instance of the designed process, the images, which have a personal inspiring effect on an individual user, must be found from the multitude of results.
 To make this possible, all generated images are classified according to various criteria:

-- General visual similarity (using Img2Vec ([img2vec-keras](https://github.com/jaredwinick/img2vec-keras) by [Jared Winick](https://github.com/jaredwinick))
+- General visual similarity (using Img2Vec – [img2vec-keras](https://github.com/jaredwinick/img2vec-keras) by [Jared Winick](https://github.com/jaredwinick))
-- Style of the image (using Img2Vec ([img2vec-keras](https://github.com/jaredwinick/img2vec-keras) by [Jared Winick](https://github.com/jaredwinick))
+- Style of the image (using Img2Vec – [img2vec-keras](https://github.com/jaredwinick/img2vec-keras) by [Jared Winick](https://github.com/jaredwinick))
 - Color scheme (using KMeans)
 - Degree of abstractness (using Face Recognition)

 The notebook used to classify the image dataset can be found here: [Image Classification Notebook](https://github.com/bennyqp/artificial-inspiration/blob/main/ai_image_classification.ipynb)
 <br>

 Based on this analysis, a three-dimensional vector is now assigned to each image.
 Subsequently, a virtual reality application was developed that allows navigation through the three-dimensional space of images.
 In this application, the images can also be filtered according to the criteria already mentioned and clustered with the help of "filter bombs".
-This makes it possible to explore different perspectives on the subject of portraits, store inspiring approaches, compare them and develop new ideas from them.
+This makes it possible to explore different perspectives on the subject of portraits, store inspiring approaches, compare them and develop new ideas from them. <br>
+The implementation of the VR application is done in Unity<br>

 The overriding goal is that the creativity of the user in relation to the subject matter is stimulated by this process and thus novel creative results can be developed.